kvichans/cuda_ext/readme/readme.txt

 Plugin for CudaText.
-Adds lot of commands to the Commands dialog (not to Plugins menu, too much of them):
+Adds lot of commands to the Commands dialog:

 [Files]
   Open file by selected name